Related topics, below

 "Exoneration Inflation: Justice Scalia’s Concurrence in Kansas v.
 March", by Ward Campbell, Supervising Deputy Attorney General, California Department of Justice, p 49, The Journal of the Institute for the Advancement of Criminal Justice, Issue 2, Summer 2008

 "The more conservative approach of the court in Quinones I only recognized “actual innocence” in one‑half of one percent of the 7,084 death sentences imposed between 1973 and 2001."
+(NOTE: Sharp: My assessment, based upon multiple additional reviews, is o.4% through 2016).

 "By deflating the DPIC List, Justice Scalia’s concurring opinion in Kansas v.
 Marsh contributes to an honest and realistic assessment of that actual risk."